 "This allows the kitchen and the bar a greater breadth of potential creativity, while cutting down on spoilage and food cost," she says.
 "All of those things can be and are used in cocktails on the list."

 When the kitchen is working on a new menu—which changes seasonally—Esmon says they give her a list of potential dishes, so she can begin to develop drinks that work alongside the food, in addition to standing on their own.

 She says when it comes to food pairing, you can go for closeness or contrast.
 For instance, one of her favourite new dishes is a butter-poached flounder, which has a richness accented by a bittersweet lemon peel reduction and grounded by an earthy black walnut gremolata.

 "I pair it with the Go Down Moses, a -inspired riff on a 19th-century classic, Jerry Thomas' Japanese cocktail," Emson says.
 "A generous pour of locally produced apple brandy balances with a richly textured walnut syrup to match the body of the velvety fish meat, and orange and fig bitters pick up the earthiness of black walnut and the pithiness of the reduction."

 Nightbell manager Joe Minnich—who has a background as a sommelier—sums up the restaurant's pairing philosophy.

-"Just as with wine, you take like flavors and place them together, or complementary flavors create harmony," he says.
+"Just as with wine, you take like flavours and place them together, or complementary flavours create harmony," he says.
 "In a sense, the drink pairs and even seasons the dish on the palate."

 And ultimately, it's this harmony that Byers feels customers appreciate our of a restaurant bar program.